-The sergeant-in-command directs me to the room where roll call is beginning.
+The sergeant-in-command directs me to the room where roll call is about to start.
 Reminiscent of police tv shows, the two sergeants discuss the priorities for the day to the 30 or so police officers gathered.
 A murder suspect was apprehended overnight, so locating him is no longer a high priority item for these day shift officers.
 As I sit at my table and look around at the quiet and matter-of-fact officers, I wonder which lucky man or woman drew the short straw?
-Who will I be riding along with today?
+Who will I ride along with today?

-Officer Allen Cantrell assures me he and fellow officers in his precinct’s detail actually like having citizens ride along with them from time to time.
+Officer Allen Cantrell assures me he and fellow officers in his precinct’s detail like having citizens ride along with them from time to time.
 A 16-year veteran of the Metro Nashville Police Department, he enjoys educating the public and showing people first-hand what life as a police officer involves.
-Without a bulletproof vest or Academy training, I am not certain I need the “interesting and eye-opening experience” Officer Cantrell is hoping to give me today.
-As we are buckling in and heading out, our first call of the day comes in over the car radio.
+Without a bulletproof vest or Academy training, I am not certain I need the “interesting and eye-opening experience” Officer Cantrell hopes to give me today.
+As we buckle in and head out, our first call of the day comes in over the car radio.

-While he’s catching up with the paperwork pertaining to the day’s calls, I have a chance to look around the 2017 Taurus squad car.
+While he catches up with paperwork pertaining to the day’s calls, I have a chance to look around the 2017 Taurus squad car.
 A computer is by the center console, although today’s budgets don’t allow for hands free systems or GPS.
-He says he transports people in the backseat, behind the protective partition, 2 or 3 times a week.
+He says he transports people in the backseat, behind the protective partition, two or three times a week.
 Officer Cantrell leaves the window cracked so he can hear what’s going on around him.
 I guess a small amount of paranoia comes with this job, and he agrees.
 He and his wife tend to sit off to the side in restaurants, where he can see the door and observe, he remarks.